SixSq/sixsq.github.io/_jobs/r&d-project-software-engineer.md

 - Support R&D projects using SixSq technology to address their objectives, including building edge and edge-to-cloud solutions
 - Help capturing new requirements from R&D projects for the SixSq software agile development process, in collaboration with the SixSq Product Owner
-- Test and integration activities of SixSq software with project partners
+- Participate in test and integration activities of SixSq software with project partners
-- Attend regular technical progress meetings, reporting on the work performed, and liaising between external technical teams and the SixSq team
+- Attend regular project and internal technical progress meetings, reporting on the work performed, and liaising between external technical teams and the SixSq team
 - Investigate and provide feedback on new technologies in edge computing.